 A key element to any new tech tool is how it supports integration with what you already have.
 The ability to import and export data from Visio versus Lucidchart is an important feature to consider.

 In only a few quick steps, Lucidchart allows for the simple import and export of data from sources like your Google Sheets or CSV files.
 It also allows users to simply drag and drop a row of data or an individual cell of data onto the blank canvas to create a new shape.

 Call-out benefits — Lucidchart allows for simple data import and export for even the non-tech user.
 Dragging and dropping allows you to import and manipulate only the data you need without having to take extra steps to access it.

 With the Pro version of Visio, users can easily import data from external sources, such as Excel and CSV spreadsheets, Access or SQL databases, and SharePoint as well as an OLEDB or ODBC source.

-Call out benefits — Visio has a deeper import and export function for organizations that need more.
-These functions will appeal to the tech team and allow for deeper integration for the data scientists to work with.
+Call-out benefits — Visio has a deeper import and export function for organizations that need more.
+These functions will appeal to the tech team and allow for deeper integration of the data scientists’ work.

 Drag & Drop

 Drag and drop is a feature that can appeal to both the tech-savvy and the non-technical set.
 Saving time, reducing the learning curve, and creating a more friendly user interface are all benefits of the drag-and-drop feature.